Ultimate Guide to Protruding “Bat” Ears

 In children and babies, significant results can be achieved by applying an ear splint to position the undeveloped antihelical fold into place as the cartilage forms.
 This method is only effective in a very young child’s ear, and most successful when applied to infants whose cartilage is still soft, pliable, and moldable.
 This method is not effective for older children and adults, as the cartilage has already hardened.

 In particular, a dangerous and ineffective solution is using ear glue to glue the ears into place.
 While not always risky, this method has been known to be inefficient and can sometimes lead to dangerous results.
 In one particular case, surgeons were able to effectively treat a boy who applied superglue to the skin behind the ears.
 The continued and repeated use of the glue on the skin resulted in severely irritated skin.
-While several brands of ear glue exist for the purpose of gluing ears to the skull, the results are not usually considered ideal and applications, even if safe on the skin, are temporary and difficult to keep up.
+While several brands of ear glue exist to glue ears to the skull, the results are not usually considered ideal and applications, even if safe on the skin, are temporary and difficult to keep up.

 Another solution that can be very dangerous is pinning the ears to the skull with a sewing needle and thread.
 This method, which has unfortunately been used for centuries, is painful and carries a high risk of infection.
 It can also result in a severe ear deformity of the external ear, or even affect the internal ear area.